phantauth/phantauth-doc/src/en/README.md

 ## OpenID Connect Provider

-A PhantAuth OpenID Connect Provider-e támogatja az OpenID Connect specifikációban szereplő flow-kat (Hybrid, Implicit, Authorization Code) valamint az OAuth 2.0 specifikációban szereplő Resource Owner Password grant type-ot.
-A PhantAuth mint OpenID Connect Provider, intergrálható web alkalmazásokhoz, mobil alkalmazásokhoz, backend alkalmazásokhoz egyaránt.
-Az integráció törénhet direkt módon mint OpenID Connect Provider vagy történhet authentikációs integrátor szolgáltatásokon keresztül mint pl az Auth0 vagy Azure Active Directory B2C.
-További részletek az [Integration](integration.md) fejezetben.
+The OpenID Connect Provider of PhantAuth supports the flows listed in the OpenID Connect specifications (Hybrid, Implicit, Authorization Code), as well as the Resource Owner Password grant type, specified in the OAuth 2.0 specifications.
+PhantAuth as an OpenID Connect Provider can be integrated with a variety of web applications, mobil applications, and  backend applications.
+The integration can be either direct, as in the case of the OpenID Connect Provider, or through an authentication integration service, as in the case of Auth0 or Azure Active Directory B2C.
+To learn more, please go to chapter [Integration](integration.md).

 Examples: